 iMessage has its own neat, little App Store.
 Moreover, whenever you download an app that already has an accompanying iMessage app, it is visible on the chat screen, and you can just start using it while talking with friends and family.
 In this post, we have chosen the best iMessage apps for your iPhone and iPad.
-The list here is not limited to just one category of apps, but these are, in general, the best apps for iMessage that I think you should use.
 Let’s get going….

 Best iMessage Apps for iPhone and iPad in 2020